Mesolithic: Ceramic Mesolithic

-A 2012 publication in the Science journal, announced that the earliest pottery yet known anywhere in the world was found in Xianrendong cave in China, dating by radiocarbon to between 20,000 and 19,000 years before present, at the end of the Last Glacial Period.
-The carbon 14 datation was established by carefully dating surrounding sediments.
+A 2012 publication in the journal Science announced that the earliest pottery yet known anywhere in the world was found in Xianrendong cave in China, dating by radiocarbon to between 20,000 and 19,000 years before present, at the end of the Last Glacial Period.
+The carbon-14 datation was established by carefully dating surrounding sediments.
 Many of the pottery fragments had scorch marks, suggesting that the pottery was used for cooking.
 These early pottery containers were made well before the invention of agriculture (dated to 10,000 to 8,000 BC), by mobile foragers who hunted and gathered their food during the Late Glacial Maximum.

 Cultures

-"Mesolithic" outside of Western Eurasia
+Mesolithic outside of Europe

 While Paleolithic and Neolithic have been found useful terms and concepts in the archaeology of China, and can be mostly regarded as happily naturalized, Mesolithic was introduced later, mostly after 1945, and does not appear to be a necessary or useful term in the context of China.
-Chinese sites that have been regarded as Mesolithic are better considered as "Early Neolithic".
+Chinese sites that have been regarded as Mesolithic are better considered as Early Neolithic.

 In the archaeology of India, the Mesolithic, dated roughly between 12,000 and 8,000 BP, remains a concept in use.

 In the archaeology of the Americas, an Archaic or Meso-Indian period, following the Lithic stage, somewhat equates to the Mesolithic.

+The Saharan rock paintings found at Tassili n'Ajjer in central Sahara, and at other locations depict vivid scenes of everyday life in central North Africa.
+Some of these paintings were executed by a hunting people who lived in a savanna region teeming with a water-dependent species like the hippopotamus, animals that no longer exist in the now-desert area.